Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/landingzone/docs/aks.md

   # To find a path to an output key
   output_key="aks_kubeconfig_cmd"
   cat $output_file | jq -c 'paths | select(.[-1] == "'"$output_key"'")'
- # Login to the AKS if in ESLZ
+  # Login to the AKS in current user
   cat $output_file | jq -r .objects.value.aks.aks_clusters.cluster_re1.aks_kubeconfig_cmd | bash

-  # If there is lack of RBAC permission in your subscription, login with Admin (not recommended for Production)
+  # If there is lack of RBAC permission in your user role, login with Admin (not recommended for Production)
   cat $output_file | jq -r .objects.value.aks.aks_clusters.cluster_re1.aks_kubeconfig_admin_cmd | bash

   # Make sure logged in